Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/webhooks.md

 <Constant name="cloud" /> retries sending each event five times. <Constant name="cloud" /> keeps a log of each webhook delivery for 30 days.
 Every webhook has its own **Recent Deliveries** section, which lists whether a delivery was successful or failed at a glance.

 A webhook in <Constant name="cloud" /> has a timeout of 10 seconds.
 This means that if the endpoint doesn't respond within 10 seconds, the webhook processor will time out.
-This can result in a situation where the client responds successfully after the 10 second timeout and records a success status while the dbt cloud webhooks system will interpret this as a failure.
+This can result in a situation where the client responds successfully after the 10 second timeout and records a success status while the <Constant name="cloud" /> webhooks system will interpret this as a failure.

 :::tip Videos
 If you're interested in course learning with videos, check out the [Webhooks on-demand course](https://learn.getdbt.com/courses/webhooks) from dbt Labs.